Do work that matters.

 POSITIONS

 At the Davis Phinney Foundation, we help people with Parkinson’s live well today.
-Resources such as educational and community programs, and quality of life research, are a few of the ways we help make the lives of those we serve better.
+Resources such as tools, education, and experiences are just a few of the ways we help make the lives of those we serve better.
 Since 2004, the Foundation has brought to life some of the most important programs and research for those affected by Parkinson’s.
 Our community includes people living with Parkinson’s, Parkinson’s care partners, families, and friends in addition to physicians and allied health professionals.

 POSITION OVERVIEW & PURPOSE